pgorni/mami-the-spoiler-bot/README.md

 The bot is somewhat compatible with mobile devices.
 The mobile version of Discord, however, has some issues with caching. **Because of that fact, the default delay between deleting the original message and the "safe" message is set to 5 seconds.** This setting should work on most devices, but *it's probably a good idea* to test it on your server and increase the delay if such a need arises.
 (I've seen some devices that lagged unless the delay was set to 6.5s...)
 Also, if your internet connection's poor you *may* still see spoilers.
 This isn't the bot's fault, obviously.

 There's also an option to set a delay *before* the original message is deleted.
 This may come in handy for those who want to host their own bots and know the delays between their servers and Discord.
 Setting this value may improve the bot's compatibility with mobiles.
-See more in the "Installation" section.
+See more in the "Configuration" section.

 ### Spoiler syntax
 Multiple spoilers in one message are supported.